alexklavens/tripadvisor-magazine/README.md

 __This piece on the [Charles Dickens Museum](https://tripadvisor-magazine.herokuapp.com/article/188889)__ is the story of someone who rediscovered some of their favorite childhood literature.
 > "More than any other London attraction, I felt a knot of excitement in my stomach as I turned into Doughty St. and made my way to No. 48.
 And there it was; standing unadorned except for two discrete signs proclaiming its famous former occupant."

+Here's a piece on the [Vanilla Black](https://tripadvisor-magazine.herokuapp.com/article/1215838) restaurant.
+It's incredibly descriptive of both experience and food.

-Here's __[a piece on Buckingham Palace](https://tripadvisor-magazine.herokuapp.com/article/187549)__ about someone whose experience was greatly enhanced by the location's handicap accessiblity.
+And here's __[a piece on Buckingham Palace](https://tripadvisor-magazine.herokuapp.com/article/187549)__ about someone whose experience was greatly enhanced by the location's handicap accessiblity.

 Just to be clear: not every article in TripAdvisor Magazine is going to win a Pulitzer!
 Our NLP algorithm was not perfect.
+There are some examples of frightening capitalization.
 But please go read through some of them!

 ## Who, What, When